GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 ### Using Italics and Obliques

 The `ital` axis is intended for fonts that contain both a regular style, and an italic style.
 The axis is meant to be an on/off switch: value `0` is off and will show the regular style, value `1` will show the italics.
-Different from other axis, there's no transition.
+Unlike other axis, there's no transition.
 A value of `0.5` won't give you "half italics".

 The `slnt` axis is different from italics in that it's not a new _style_, but just slants the regular style.
-By default its value is `0`, which means the default upright lettershapes.
+By default its value is `0`, which means the default upright letter shapes.
 Roboto Flex has a maximum slant of -10 degrees, meaning the letters will lean to the right when going from 0 to -10.

 It would be intuitive to set these axis through the `font-style` property, but as of April 2020, how to exactly do this is [still being worked out](https://github.com/w3c/csswg-drafts/issues/3125).
 So for now, you should treat these as custom axes, and set them through `font-variation-settings`: